martinandersen3d/Laragon-Hotkey---Toggle-xDebug-Win-Ctrl-X/README.md

-# Laragon Hotkey - Toggle xDebug with Win-Ctrl-X
+# Laragon Hotkey - Toggle xDebug On/Off in Laragon with hotkey Win+Ctrl+X

 Installation: